Corteva Symposia Series Presents:

 Lewis Daniel

-Graduate Student Researcher, Horticulture and Agronomy Graduate Group, Linquist Lab.
-Growing degree day modeling focused on the effects of temperature and nitrogen rate on rice plant physiology
+Graduate Student, Horticulture and Agronomy Graduate Group, Linquist Lab.
+Growing degree day modeling focused on the effects of temperature and nitrogen rate on rice plant physiology.

 Sponsors